wflore19/pearai-submodule/docs/docs/walkthroughs/codebase-embeddings.md

 ## Customizing which files are indexed

-Continue respects `.gitignore` files in order to determine which files should not be indexed.
+PearAI respects `.gitignore` files in order to determine which files should not be indexed.
 If you'd like to exclude additional files, you can add them to a `.continueignore` file, which follows the exact same rules as `.gitignore`.

-If you want to see exactly what files Continue has indexed, the metadata is stored in `~/.continue/index/index.sqlite`.
+If you want to see exactly what files PearAI has indexed, the metadata is stored in `~/.continue/index/index.sqlite`.
 You can use a tool like [DB Browser for SQLite](https://sqlitebrowser.org/) to view the `tags_catalog` table within this file.

 If you need to force a refresh of the index, reload the VS Code window with `cmd/ctrl + shift + p` + "Reload Window".